-Epiglottitis also can occur with other infections in adults, such as pneumonia.
+- Epiglottitis also can occur with other infections in adults, such as pneumonia.
 Most commonly, it is misdiagnosed as a strep throat.
 However, if it is suspected and treated appropriately, full recovery can be anticipated.
-Most of the deaths come from failure to diagnose epiglottitis in a timely fashion and obstruction of the airway.
+Most of the deaths come from failure to diagnose epiglottitis in a timely fashion and resulting obstruction of the airway.
 As with any serious infection, bacteria may enter the blood, a condition called bacteremia, which may result in infections in other systems and sepsis (severe infection with shock, and often respiratory failure).

 Medically reviewed by John A. Daller, MD; American Board of Surgery with subspecialty certification in surgical critical care

 Berg S, Trollfors B, Nylen O, Hugosson S, Prellner K, Carenfelt C. Incidence, aetiology, and prognosis of acute epiglottitis in children and adults in Sweden.
 Scand J Infect Dis.
 1996;28(3):261-4.